 Waltes: A Northeastern Native American Bowl Game

 Waltes was a traditional game played by the Passamaquoddy, Penobscot, Maliseet and Micmac.
 This version of the game is adapted from information found in Frank G. Speck’s Penobscot Man (1940) and Stewart Culin’s Games of the North American Indians (1907).
 The game rules have been simplified to allow elementary school children to play.
-A photograph of an actual waltes game, taken by Frank Speck, can be seen in the Penobscot Primer Project gallery of the Hudson Museum.

 • Polymer clay, such as Sculpey™, in white or off-white